Our People.

 Multi-Disciplinary Artist

-Mahboobeh Rajabi is currently working on the Rochdale Voices of Women project, a partnership between CAN, M6 Theatre, and KYP, as a Facilitator and Creative Producer developing a safe and inclusive space women-led creative space.
-The project will begin in June 2021.
+Mahboobeh Rajabi recently working on the Rochdale Women’s Voices project, a partnership between CAN, M6 Theatre, and KYP, as a Facilitator and Creative Producer developing a safe and inclusive space women-led creative space.

 Her involvement with CAN began in 2010 as a Volunteer then progressing to the roles of Assistant Theatre Director and Digital Artist working on projects including the women’s theatre programme, Heart’s Core, and Rule 35.
 She was a Digital Assistant on Lisapo – The Congolese Tales creative oral history project between 2013 – 2014.